High Pressure Die Casting

-Aganita has assisted high pressure die casting (HPDC) companies to adopt casting simulation and reap benefits by prediction of casting defects, optimisation of gating design.
+Aganita has assisted High Pressure Die Casting (HPDC) companies to adopt casting simulation and reap benefits by prediction of casting defects, optimisation of gating design.

 Designers can arrive at the ingate size and angle to achieve proper flow of melt; study the standing wave formation in the shot sleeve; determine the number & location of air vents and overflows; determine the impact of pressure intensification by conducting high pressure die casting (HPDC) simulation using ADSTEFAN.